RainbowRedux/TextureUpscalingPipeline/README.md

 # Usage
 All images need to be in a format that pillow can read.
+Preferably this is PNG so it can be lossless.

 Configure settings.json with the search path and extensions to search for.